Star Wars Outlaws Review

 Not Boss Enough?

-• The lack of an emergent element to quests, missions and intel hurts the game’s discovery aspect
+• The lack of an emergent element to quests, missions and intel hurts the game’s discovery element

-• Climbing and jumping don’t really work fluidly in the Snowdrop Engine and are more suited to Anvil
+• Climbing and jumping don’t really work fluidly in the Snowdrop Engine and would be more suited to Anvil - and it shows here

-• Still needs technical work for smoother experience, especially on console
+• Still needs a lot of technical work for a smoother experience, especially on console

-• Too much to quickly from a quest-giving perspective
+• Too much too quickly from a quest-giving perspective

-Star Wars Outlaws flips the franchise script and lets us live the life of a Scoundrel archetype in one of the most detailed represenations of Star Wars landscape yet.
+Star Wars Outlaws flips the franchise script and lets us live the life of a Scoundrel archetype, rather than that of a Jedi or Rebel in one of the most detailed representations of the Star Wars landscape yet.

 About the Author